 Secondly, I found the Hebrew word translated as “strength” in this verse is based on the Hebrew word for “a fortified place”.
 It refers to a defensive strength as in a fortress or refuge rather than a strength of power or fight.
 So, the Psalmist declared “Whoever dwells in the shelter of the Most High will rest in the shadow of the Almighty.
 I will say of the Lord, ‘He is my refuge and my fortress, my God, in whom I trust’ ” (Psalm 91:1-2).
 A few centuries before, Moses told the Israelites, “The eternal God is your refuge …..”
 (Deuteronomy 33:27)

-We can be pretty certain that our being joyful, praying and giving thanks always, continually in all circumstances will certainly bring Joy to the Lord.
+We can be pretty certain that our being joyful, praying and giving thanks always, continually in all circumstances will certainly contribute to the Joy of the Lord.
 Moreover, it will provide us with protective strength as we draw closer to or “press into” Him, enabling us to withstand whatever we might face

 Thus, if not just in calamities but in everyday living, we make joy (rejoicing in the Lord) our choice, then we will be secure in the refuge of joy.
 Because it protects us from the debilitating effects of discouragement and depression.
 Likewise, we are secure in the refuge of joy because it gives us strength to stay close to God.
 How good is it for us to choose joy and be immersed in God’s strength to face all of life! ….. all of the time!